FroglightInteractive/CloudRunner/README.md

 ##### Baby Mode

 - Player is larger than normal
-- Speed and gravity get faster at a slower rate than normal
+- Speed and gravity get larger at a slower rate than normal